Jo Chadwick Counselling Services

 Many organisations and settings are realising the benefit that a counselling service can offer, whether that be in dealing with workplace stress or issues that are carried from the personal into the professional arena.
 Reviews of research into workplace counselling have concluded that it has a "consistent and significant impact on important dimensions of work behaviour" (CPR journal December 2010 p245) and has the potential to effect sickness leave, job satisfaction and enhanced work functioning.

-Counselling in schools is continuing to grow in popularity as as many of three quarters of schools now access the services of a counsellor, complimenting one of many support options in pastoral care teams.
+Counselling in schools is continuing to grow in popularity as many of three-quarters of schools now access the services of a counselor, complimenting one of many support options in pastoral care teams.

 Research studies commissioned by the Welsh Assembly Government in 2007 identified that,